Ken Kendrick

 Earl Gentry "Ken" Kendrick Jr. (born September 2, 1943) is an American billionaire businessman who is the principal owner and managing general partner of the National League's Arizona Diamondbacks.
 He became part-owner with the team's inception in 1995.
 He has been managing general partner since 2004, overseeing day-to-day operations and acting as the organization's designated representative when the Major League Baseball owners convene.

 Prior to his position with the team, Kendrick founded Datatel, Inc., a software development company, and served as a banking industry executive in Texas.
-He has a net worth of $1 billion as of June 2022.
+He had a net worth of $1.2 billion as of March 2026.

 Business career

 A native of Princeton, West Virginia, Kendrick received a Bachelor of Science in Business Administration from West Virginia University in 1965, Kendrick started his career with IBM.

 Three years later, he founded Datatel, Inc., which has become the worldwide leader in the development of computer software for the management of infrastructure technology for colleges, universities and foundations.
 In 2011, Datatel acquired SunGard Higher Education for $1.75 billion.
 The combined companies were renamed Ellucian and were sold in 2015 for $3.5 billion to TPG Capital.

 Kendrick also served as President of a Texas-based financial services technology company during the 1980s.
 In 1989, Kendrick became the principal investor in Woodforest National Bank in The Woodlands, Texas, which is one of the nation's largest primarily employee-owned banks.
 Woodforest National Bank, a $9-billion entity with 5,000 employees, is a subsidiary of Woodforest Financial Group.